csci265-team/HiddenFrame/documentation/standards.md

 - No pushing directly to [`staging`](https://github.com/csci265-team/project/tree/staging).
 Create pull requests instead.
 - Pull requests need to be created against [`staging`](https://github.com/csci265-team/project/tree/staging) to get code merged in.
 - At least two team members need to approve changes in a PR before code can be merged into [`staging`](https://github.com/csci265-team/project/tree/staging).
+However, if a PR remains unreviewed for more than 48 hours, the author is permitted to proceed with merging it independently.

 #### Adding to master